bounswe/bounswe2019group2/deliverables/M1-CMPE451.md

 We are updating our wiki page as needed, pushing meeting notes and keeping everything from requirements to group members updated on there.

 **2- GitHub Issues & PRs:**
 We still use our previous convention.
 All can be traced in the repo.
-Everyone creates their own issue, people should not be closing their issue without the review of at least 2 other people, preferably from the same time.
+Everyone creates their own issue, people should not be closing their issue without the review of at least 2 other people, preferably from the same team.
 Issue Templates and PR templates are used during the creation.

 **3- Meeting Notes:**
 Meeting notes are still accesible through wiki page.